antos-rde/antos-frontend/README.md

 The WebOS is tested on recent Firefox, Chrome and Safari, however i did not test it on IE or Edge since i have no Windows device :)

 ## Demo
-A demo of the webOS is available at my page  [https://os.lxsang.me](https://os.lxsang.me) using username: demo and password: demo
+A demo of the web desktop is available at my page  [https://os.lxsang.me](https://os.lxsang.me) using username: demo and password: demo

 ![Screenshot](screenshot.png "Screenshot")